alexmarekdh/scss-template/README.md

 # Best practice template for coding with sass.

-* Using rems, mixins for breakpoints, js free modal, bem and more
+* Using rems, mixins for breakpoints, js free modal, bem, proper component breakdown and more
 * work in progress, gets updated regularly

 To run: